FlowFuse/flowfuse/docs/user/concepts.md

 comes to create a new project, they chose from the available stacks associated with the chosen Project Type.

-For details on how to adminster and manage Stacks, please see the [Administering FlowForge](../admin/#managing-stacks) docs.
+For details on how to administer and manage Stacks, please see the [Administering FlowForge](../admin/#managing-stacks) docs.

 #### Project Template